Broncos claim first win of 2014 with the victory over the Big Sky's Vikings.

 His first collegiate head coaching experience came in 1998 when he was promoted from the assistant's position to the head job at the University of Colorado at Colorado Springs where he remained from 1998 to 2001.
-During his time in Colorado Springs he led his team to their best school record of 22-9 in 2001 and first ever post-season appearance, as well as a regional ranking of No. 6.
-Not only did Garus serve as the head coach, but also as the university's compliance coordinator and transportation coordinator for 14 sports programs.
+During his time in Colorado Springs the Mountain Lions to their best record in school history with a 22-9 mark in 2001, and first ever postseason appearance, as well as a regional ranking of No. 6.
+Not only was Garus the head volleyball coach, he also served as the university's compliance coordinator and transportation coordinator for 14 sports programs.

-During his time in Colorado Garus held a handful of club and volunteer assistant coaching positions including the head coach of Pikes Peak Volleyball Club (1999-2000) and a two-time volunteer assistant at the Olympic Training Center (1998-1999).
+During his time in Colorado Garus held a handful of club and volunteer assistant coaching positions including the head coach of Pikes Peak Volleyball Club (1999-2000) and a two-time volunteer assistant for the women's national team at the Olympic Training Center (1998-1999).

-In 12 seasons as a collegiate coach (head and assistant) Garus' coaching honors include: 22 all-conference (10 first team and 12 second team) honorees, six honorable mention all-conference, two AVCA All-Region, one AVCA honorable-mention All-American, six conference all-tournament team members and one conference all-freshman team honoree.
-Academically his student-athletes have earned one ESPN/CoSIDA Academic All-American, four ESPN/CoSIDA Academic All-District honors and 38 academic all-conference awards.
+In 13 seasons as a collegiate coach (head and assistant) Garus has produced include: 22 all-conference (10 first team and 12 second team) honorees, six honorable mention all-conference, two AVCA All-Region, one AVCA honorable-mention All-American, six conference all-tournament team members and one conference all-freshman team honoree.
+Academically his student-athletes have earned one Capital One/CoSIDA Academic All-American, four Capital One/CoSIDA Academic All-District honors and 43 academic all-conference awards.